aorestr/selenium-in-docker/README.md

 ```

 Your system status will be the same as before starting the process.

+To make things even more easier, I've created a `Makefile` with some helpful rules defined.
+Run `make run-tests-and-clean`
+and all tests will run and then the environment will be cleaned up.

 #### Deploy the scenario and run only specific tests
 Let's suppose you want to take advantage of this process but you don't need all the tests to be run.